bbqkees/EMS-Wiki/Documentation/EMS bus devices/Boilers/README.md

 List of EMS boilers and NON-EMS boilers.<br>
 In general EMS boilers all have bus ID 0x08.

-## EMS Boilers and devices that behave like a boiler
+## EMS Boilers and devices that behave like a boiler (like heat pumps)

 Bus Type | Model ID | EMS ID | Brand and type | Image
 ---|---|---|---|---